huqis/huqis/manual/engine.md

 A template context contains all the available functions, blocks, operators, ...
 It's a passed on to the different functions and blocks as container of variables and everything it might need.

-To obtain templates, the engine uses resource handlers.
+To obtain templates, the engine uses a resource handler.
 Different options are available, more on this further down.

 The following code sample shows how to setup your engine.